 - 78% of teens now have a cell phone, and almost half (47%) of those own smartphones.
 That translates into 37% of all teens who have smartphones, up from just 23% in 2011.

 - One in four teens (23%) have a tablet computer, a level comparable to the general adult population.

 - Nine in ten (93%) teens have a computer or have access to one at home.
 Seven in ten (71%) teens with home computer access say the laptop or desktop they use most often is one they share with other family members.

-- Encourage your teen to get enough sleep and physical activity, and eat healthy, balanced meals.
-Make sure your teen gets 1 hour or more of physical activity each day.
+- Encourage your teen to get enough sleep and physical activity, and to eat healthy, balanced meals.
+Encourage your teen to get 1 hour or more of physical activity each day.

 - Keep television sets out of your teen’s bedroom.

 - Encourage your teen to have meals with the family.
-Eating together will help your teen make better choices about the foods she eats, promote healthy weight, and give family members time to talk with each other.
-In addition, a teen who eats meals with the family is more likely to get better grades and less likely to smoke, drink, or use drugs, and also less likely to get into fights, think about suicide, or engage in sexual activity.
+Eating together will help your teen make better choices about the foods they eat, promotes healthy weight, and gives family members time to talk with each other.
+In addition, a teen who eats meals with the family is more likely to get better grades and less likely to smoke, drink, or use drugs.
+They’re also less likely to get into fights, think about suicide, or engage in sexual activity.

 - Show more concern about future school and work plans.